-- 1.1 ELSA International shall: - a.
-Produce and make available to National Groups tools necessary for Financial Management, annually revise them, and, if necessary, update them; - b.
-Prepare and present the budget of ELSA to the International Council at each International Council Meeting; - c.
-Report the Interim and Final Accounts to the International Council respectively at each International Council Meeting; - d.
-Follow the approved Financial Strategy of ELSA.
+- 1.1 ELSA International shall: - a. produce and make available to National Groups tools necessary for Financial Management, annually revise them, and, if necessary, update them; - b. prepare and present the budget of ELSA to the International Council at each International Council Meeting; - c. report the Interim and Final Accounts, signed by all members of the International Board of ELSA, to the International Council respectively at each International Council Meeting; - d. follow the approved Financial Strategy of ELSA.